Amidst billowing clouds of fragrant, aromatic, premium cigar smoke, both first and secondhand, I am Rush Lindboy, and this is the EIB Network.

 Okay.

-And and uh people, yeah, you have to understand that uh my perception is that a vast majority of the people of the United States of America will just never believe that there's a political party that wants to establish a set of circumstances like like uh Khrushchev and Brezhnev and the boys had in the Soviet Union, or that Eric Schonecker had in East Germany.
+And people, you have to understand that my perception is that a vast majority of people of the United States of America will just never believe that there's a political party that wants to establish a set of circumstances like Khrushchev and Brezhnev and the boys had in the Soviet Union, or that Eric Schoneker had in East Germany.

 They just won't want to believe it.

-That's why all during the 80s and 60s, 70s, 80s, it was it was really not productive to call uh communist communists.
+That's why all during the 80s and 60s, 70s, it was really not productive to call communists communists.

-Don't believe it's don't want to believe it, so they'll they'll tune it out.
+They don't want to believe it, so they'll tune it out.

-But I gotta tell you, there's a bunch of communist parties in this country.
+But I got to tell you, there's a bunch of communist parties in this country.

-They're they're relatively small, but they're all endorsing the Democrats.
+They're relatively small, but they're all endorsing the Democrats.

-That that's that's one way of doing it, is to point out the communist parties in this country, the Communist Workers' Party, the Socialist Workers' Party, all these communist parties, say guess who they're endorsing?
+That's one way of doing it, is to point out the communist parties in this country, the Communist Workers' Party, the Socialist Workers' Party, all these communist parties, say, guess who they're endorsing?

 Hillary Clinton.